HTMLImageElement: fetchPriority property

 The fetch priority can be used to complement preloading, allowing a developer to boost the priority ahead of less-impactful resources that have a higher default priority.

-For example, if a developer knows that a particular image significantly contributes to the website's Largest contentful paint (LCP) they could add <link rel="preload">
+For example, if a developer knows that a particular image significantly contributes to the website's Largest Contentful Paint (LCP) they could add <link rel="preload">

 for the image and then further boost the priority using the fetchpriority